Award-winning West Coast pie business in liquidation over $500k in unpaid tax, as owner starts new company

 “However, like many businesses across hospitality and retail, we have faced an increasingly difficult trading environment over the past year.”

-This included several months’ disruption from construction outside the store, said Lucas.
+This included several months’ disruption from construction outside the factory, said Lucas.